SamuelJansen/Swagger-Integration-Tests/README.md

-# Swagger-Integration-Tests
+# Swagger Integration Tests
-Swagger helper for integration tests
+A Swagger helper for integration tests